digital-land/digital-land/content/guidance/developer-contributions/index.md

 **register-url**

-Enter the web address of the web page created in step 3.
+Enter the web address of the web page created in step 2.

+Date fields refer to the recording of the data rather than when agreements come into effect or end – read our data principles on dates for more information

 **entry-date**